hjaintech/interview-prep/README.md

 Programming Questions
 - [Programming Inteview Questions - By Arden Dertat](http://www.ardendertat.com/2012/01/09/programming-interview-questions/)

-1. ### What are the possible ways to create objects in JavaScript?
+1. ### What is CORS?
+How does it work in browsers?
+What is preflight request